A photography club has 20 cameras worth $20,000.

 Actual rental businesses that generate revenue from equipment.

-YourBookNest.com: Built for simple checkout tracking
+YourBookNest.com, built for simple checkout tracking

-Full disclosure: I built this because everything else was either too simple (spreadsheets) or too complicated (asset management software).
+I built this because everything else was either too simple (spreadsheets) or too complicated (asset management software).

 - What it costs

-Free for under 100 items. £40/year for larger collections.
+Free for under 100 items. $60/year for larger collections.

 - The good parts